 Specific Types of Scars Require Specific Treatments

-Anyone with visible scars knows how debilitating they can be but with the technology & expertise provided by the clinicians at Skinspirations, most scars can be improved.
-Available scar treatments include fractional ablative laser treatments, intense pulsed light (IPL), subcision (loosening the scar tissue under the skin that is pulling it inward), dermal filler, microneedling, and medications.
+Available scar treatments include fractional ablative laser treatments, intense pulsed light (IPL), subcision (loosening the scar tissue under the skin that is pulling it inward), dermal filler, microneedling, and injections of medications.
 Often a combination of these treatments provides the best results and the choice of treatments depends on the scar type.

 Does a depressed scar look smooth when stretched to the sides?